 Transfer Your LLC From One State to Another

 This process is called domestication.
 What is important to know is that not all of the states allow domestication, and the procedure includes both states in play, your previous company and the future one.
 You should check if domestication is possible on both ends.
-Here are all the those that allow domestication of an LLC: Arizona, California, Colorado, Delaware, District of Columbia, Florida, Idaho, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maine, Mississippi, Nebraska, New Hampshire, New Jersey, Nevada, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Virginia, Washington, Wisconsin, Wyoming.
+Here are some states that allow domestication of an LLC:

 What this means for you is that you are going to have to fill the form for the certificate of good standing in your previous place of residence and file it.
-Then you’ll fill the form of domestication for the current one and submit both documents to the agency in charge.
+After filing it, you’ll fill the form of domestication for the current one and submit both documents to the agency in charge.

 Advantages and Disadvantages of Transferring Your Company

-The main advantage is that you will keep most of your business’s installments.
+The main advantage is that you will keep most of your installments.
 You will hold the same bank account, your current credit rating, and tax ID.
-And if you obtained all those once before, you know how much time you need to spend on getting them.
+And if you obtained all those once before, you know how much time you need to spend on getting them for your corporation.
 The main disadvantage is that it is impossible in some states.

 Keep Your Old LLC and Register a New One

 If you plan to move out of state on a budget and for a short time, not permanently, maybe your best option is to keep an old company and open a new one in the community you are moving to.
-You can register as a foreign entity there without dissolving the previous venture.
+You can register as a foreign entity there without dissolving the previous corporation.
 That has many advantages, but it costs more than double then running a single business.
 You will have to pay the fees for both of the companies, and for the registered agent who will run the affairs in your absence.
 You’ll also need to meet all the criteria to form a foreign enterprise in your future place of residence.
-Some states impose a franchise tax for all the foreign LLCs, so you need to file another tax form.
+Some states impose franchise taxes for all the foreign LLCs, so you need to file another tax form.

 The disadvantages of this kind of arrangement are apparent.
 You need to pay more for holding two companies, that is clear.
 You need to find a reliable registered agent to run your business back home and pay for his services too.
 And you need to take care of all legal things.
 But there are many, not so distinct advantages.
 You get to keep all the installments of your previous enterprise just the way they are.
 Be that as it may, this solution is working in your favor only if you plan on returning to your previous place of residence.
 If you return you’ll have your current account, registered address of the company, tax ID and credit rating waiting for you to lift off from where you left it.

 Dissolve Your Old LLC and Register a New One